The Church of Jesus Christ of Latter-day Saints in Washington, D.C.

 The Church of Jesus Christ of Latter-day Saints in Washington, D.C. refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Washington, D.C..
-Official church membership as a percentage of general population was 0.38% in 2014.
-According to the 2014 Pew Forum on Religion & Public Life survey, roughly 1% of Washingtonians self-identify themselves most closely with The Church of Jesus Christ of Latter-day Saints.
+Official church membership represented approximately 0.38% of the general population in 2014.
+According to the 2014 Pew Forum on Religion & Public Life survey, roughly 1% of Washingtonians self-identified most closely with The Church of Jesus Christ of Latter-day Saints.

 History

-In 1933, a large granite chapel was completed in the area.
+In 1933, a large granite chapel was completed in the Washington, D.C., area.
+The area had originally established laws prohibiting the practice of activities in the branch, beginning in the 19th century.
+Even after plural marriage was stopped in the Church, prejudice against the Church was still commonly present in the D.C. area.

+After construction of the famous temple, which was originally topped with a statue of Angel Moroni, more attention was given to the church in that area.